Homebrew (video games): Genesis / Mega Drive

-TurboGrafx-16/PC Engine
+TurboGrafx-16 / PC Engine

 The TurboGrafx-16/PC Engine has a comparatively small homebrew scene.
-The first homebrew title was MindRec's Implode in 2002, a few years after the system's last official release (Dead Of The Brain I & II for the PC Engine in 1999).
+The first homebrew title was MindRec's Implode in 2002, a few years after the system's last official release (Dead of the Brain I & II for the PC Engine in 1999).
 The title was released on CD-ROM.
 Two years later, MindRec released Meteor Blaster DX on CD-R. Their official word on the change of CD format was that they were unable to be pressed to CD-ROM proper due to the glass mastering software suddenly unable to handle the unorthodox style of CD structure that the system expects.
 Five years later, Aetherbyte Studios released Insanity, a Berzerk clone, on pressed CD-ROMs, quelling the notion of unpressable CDs.
 Aetherbyte later went on to prototype and produce a new HuCard design called "AbCARD", which was fully compatible with the console.
 Aetherbyte celebrated the 30th Anniversary of the PC Engine since its release in 1987.

 There is one C compiler for the console known as HuC, however it has not been officially updated since 2005.
 The MagicKit assembler is generally considered the de facto assembler for the console, and comes included with HuC.
 Additional libraries for HuC/MagicKit include Squirrel, a sound engine developed by Aetherbyte Studios, and the SGX/ACD library, developed by Tomatheous, that gives the developer easy access to the SuperGrafx video hardware as well as the Arcade Card.

 The cc65 C compiler is compatible with the console, although there is no development library supported for it.

 There are a few original TurboGrafx CD games being made such as FX Unit Yuki: The Henshin Engine and a port of Mysterious Song in 2012.
+In 2025, Special Ninja Squad's demo was released for the system, coming out on HuCard format.

 SNES / Super Famicom

 Bung Enterprises released the Game Doctor SF hardware series.
 It allows users to copy games and run new games on SNES hardware.
 ROMs can be converted into the Game Doctor SF format and put onto a 3 1/2" floppy.
 Games as large as twelve megabits can be put on floppy disks formatted to 1.6 megabytes.
 An alternative device is the Super Flash, by Tototek, which allows multiple games to be burned onto a flash memory chip in a cartridge.
 This allows games as large as 48 megabits.

-Apparently the system can program compatibility with C compiler.
+The system can also program compatibility with a C compiler.
+The language program interest growth from French fans, porting Konami’s Asterix beat ‘em up.

-The run and gun game, Alisha's Adventure, used original Super Famicom development hardware.
+The run and gun game Alisha's Adventure used original Super Famicom development hardware.
+WaterMelon's action role-playing game codenamed ProjectN is a brand-new homebrew game for the SNES that is currently in development.
+Dottie -dreads nought- has been released for the 2021 SNESdev Game Jam, among Supercooked in 2022.